-We understand how our rather unique buildings fit within the complex Planning system., and we can offer appropriate advice on planning and manage all aspects of the project from the start.
+We understand how our rather unique buildings fit within the complex Planning system., and we can offer appropriate advice on planning and management of all aspects of each project from the start.

-To establish exactly what may or may not be possible on a particular site, it's worth beginning the Planning Application process as early on in the project as possible.
-A straightforward Planning Application should typically take two months to be processed from receipt to decision , however like everything else just now, resources are stretched and things may taking longer for some councils .
-If the site demands tree or wildlife surveys, archaeological reports, etc. to be undertaken., this will also add to the timescale
+To establish exactly what may or may not be possible on a particular site, it's worth beginning the Planning Application process as early on in the project as possible as Planning Applications take time to be processed, especially for councils whose resources are stretched .
+If the site demands tree or wildlife surveys or other statutory reports to be undertaken., this will also add to the timescale .

 Prefabricated and transported to site, our buildings are designed to conform to, and far exceed, BS:3632:2015 - the legal definition of a mobile home for Planning purposes.
-This can help with the planning process in certain situations, and our designs are ideal for rental accommodation where sustainability and a natural aesthetic are particularly desirable , for sites in designated areas., such as AONB.
+This can help with the planning process in some circumstances , and our designs are ideal for rental accommodation where a removable structure, sustainability and a natural aesthetic are particularly desirable for sites in designated areas., such as AONB.
 Each site and design proposal is unique, and whatever the proposal , we would always advise working with your Local Planning Authority (LPA) to ensure the appropriate permissions are granted where needed.

-Other options may be possible depending on the intended use and the designation of the site , and may include :the application for a Lawful Development Certificate ( England and Wales) or a Certificate of Lawfulness ( Scotland, Northern Ireland ).
-If the proposal is for incidental use - an office space , studio etc., - and can meet the criteria, it may fall under Permitted Development.
+Other planning options may be possible depending on the intended use and the designation of the site , and meeting the necessary criteria .
+These include a Lawful Development Certificate ( England and Wales) or a Certificate of Lawfulness ( Scotland, Northern Ireland ).
+If the proposal is for incidental use - an office space , studio etc. - and can meet the criteria, it may fall under Permitted Development.
 Alternatively a building with self contained accommodation within the curtilage of the main house may need an application to site an ancillary building

-If appropriate, a Pre Planning Application can be useful to get an indication as to whether or not planning may be granted for your project.
-The fee for this is normally less than for a full planning application - an LPA may offer advice free of charge.
-It can be submitted without the need for detailed plans, and it can be helpful to establish the approach needed for a successful application.
-It is worth remembering, however that a full application is still needed subsequently, so the process may ultimately take longer .
+If appropriate, a Pre Planning Application can be useful to get an indication as to whether or not planning may be granted for your project..
+It can be submitted without the need for detailed plans, and it can be helpful to establish what conditions need to be met if an application is to be successful .
+This process will require a full application subsequently, so the process may ultimately take longer .